jessicah25/tedx_spanish_corpus_split/README.md

 This is the speaker split of the TEDx_Spanish_Corpus data that is used in `espnet/egs2/tedx_spanish_corpus_openslr67`

+There are 102 male speakers and 40 female speakers.
+The train set contains an unbalanced ratio of 94 male speakers to 32 female speakers, while the dev and test set contain balanced ratios of 4 male to 4 female speakers.

 The dataset can be found at https://www.openslr.org/67/ and cited as:

 ```